 If you’ve liked my EASY GREEK MOUSSAKA RECIPE WITH POTATOES, EGGPLANT AND TURKEY or any other recipe on the blog then don’t forget to rate the recipe and let me know how you got on in the comments below, I love hearing from you!
 You can also FOLLOW ME on INSTAGRAM, FACEBOOK, and PINTEREST to see more delicious food and what I’m getting up to.

-Easy Greek Moussaka with Ground Turkey, Eggplant (Aubergines) and Potatoes topped with a creamy bechamel sauce, a complete dinner recipe that gives comfort food a new meaning.
-Hearty, big on flavours, and so yummy.
+Easy Greek Moussaka with ground beef, eggplant (aubergines), zucchini (courgettes) and potatoes topped with a creamy bechamel sauce, a complete dinner recipe that gives comfort food a new meaning.
+Hearty, big on flavours, and so yummy, this Greek moussaka goes well with the whole family no matter the season.
+The white sauce brings a rich flavour and holds the ingredients together into a healthy, delicious and nutritious meal.

 - 1 eggplant (aubergine)